captaingoodvibes/todolistq_2_4_7_git/README.md

 ### TODO

-.
-Make 5 minute installer zip or tar.gz
+1. Make 5 minute installer zip or tar.gz
-. ~~ Make telephone link button from client cards so that dialing from a mobile screen is possible.~~
+2. ~~Make telephone link button from client cards so that dialing from a mobile screen is possible.~~